 1/2 teaspoon Kikkoman soy sauce

 1 tablespoon Kikkoman Rice Vinegar

 1/2 tablespoon Kikkoman Sesame Oil

 1/2 teaspoon fresh garlic

 Below are some pictures and directions to make baked, marinated tofu.
 Below is a block of tofu, just before being cut and marinated.

 Slice the tofu into the size that you would like the final pieces into.
 This picture has the tofu sliced into 1/3 inch triangles but in this tofu salad recipe, I sliced the tofu into 1/2 inch by 1/2 inch cubes.

 In addition to the Kikkoman’s regular soy sauce, rice wine vinegar and sesame oil.
-They also have a 50 % less sodium, gluten-free tamari soy sauce , a less sodium teryaki marinade and sauce and a 50 % less sodium, gluten-free teriyaki marinade and sauce.
+They also have a 50 % less sodium, gluten-free tamari soy sauce, a less sodium teriyaki marinade and sauce and a 50 % less sodium, gluten-free teriyaki marinade and sauce.

-I hope that you give this salad a try using some flavorful soy sauce!
-Eating salads, vegetables and moving towards a plant based diet can help lower the calories for those of us cutting back after the holidays and the bulkiness of the plant based foods and the satisfying taste can help us feel more full.
+I hope that you give this tofu salad a try using some flavorful soy sauce!
+Eating salads, vegetables and moving towards a plant-based diet can help lower the calories for those of us cutting back after the holidays and the bulkiness of the plant-based foods and the satisfying taste can help us feel fuller.
 I am glad that you stopped by the Vine Ripe Nutrition website and blog!
-I am a registered dietitian nutritionist in Asheville and you can find out more about me here !
+I am a registered dietitian nutritionist in Asheville, and you can find out more about me here!